Collaborative Learning Examples

 - The group will present its information to the class.

-A double entry journal can be completed with a pair of students.
+Double Entry Journal Another collaborative learning example involves creating a double entry journal can be completed with a pair of students.
 Students can each make one on their own.
 Then, the pair can collaborate and compile their ideas into one double entry journal.
 Teachers can use this with novels, textbook reading assignments, news articles, research information, etc.

 - Students need to create a large T on a piece of notebook paper.

 - On one side the student needs to write down interesting or important information from the reading assignment.

 - On the other side, the student needs to write what he or she thinks about the information.

 - When the journal is complete, the student needs to share his or her journal with another student.

 - The students need to compile one journal with information that the pair believes is important or intriguing.

 The jigsaw activity, group investigation and double entry journal are just three ways that students can collaborate and learn important content.
 The best part is that students are bouncing ideas off each other and helping create interesting products.
 Image by Gerd Altmann from Pixabay